CasperTheSillyGhost0/CasperTheSillyGhost0/README.md

 - HLVRAI
 - PJSK
 - Identity V (ask for my user I suck)
-- Fallout Series
 - House MD (watching anyway)
-- Slipknot, Linkin Park, Slayer, Tyler The Creator, Motley Crue, uhhh Sleep Token, Will Wood, and other bands
+- Slipknot, Linkin Park, Slayer, Tyler The Creator, Motley Crue, uhhh Sleep Token, Will Wood, and other bands (you can recommend me music)
 - and more!!
 <br>